 DIETClassifierstill has settings for the algorithm, independant of tensorboard.
 In particular, we will train for 200 epochs.
 Same goes for

-- We specified that we want to evaluate our model every 5 epochs on a validation dataset that has 500 examples.
+- We specified that we want to evaluate our model every 5 epochs on a validation dataset that has 0 examples.
+The

 - We can change the log level to